 In 2021 we signed a €30m 5-year loan agreement with Strategic Banking Corporation of Ireland (SBCI).
 We utilised the proceeds of the first drawdown on this new facility to repay the loan outstanding to our parent Social Finance Foundation.
-This funding provides the working capital which is used to fund our lending activities and the €30m provides MFI with significant capacity to increase our support of small businesses that need funding.
+We repaid our outstanding loans to SBCI in November 2023 and are in the process of renewing our facilities with SBCI to provide liquidity for 2024 and beyond.